mjstahl/soma-prototype/README.md

 The Actor Model only dealt with asynchronous message passing.
 In order to make a program slightly easier to reason about, Discourse adds [Promises](https://en.wikipedia.org/wiki/Futures_and_promises) (properly named a [Future](https://en.wikipedia.org/wiki/Futures_and_promises), as Discourse Promises are first class citizens,  but I think 'Promise' is a more human-centric term) with the benefit that the source appears sequential, and the cost of potential dead/live locks.

+### Terminology
-In many cases, familiar terminology will be used throughout the Discourse examples and documentation in other cases new terminology will be introduced to describe constructs you are already familiar with.
+In many cases, familiar terminology will be used throughout the Discourse examples and documentation.
+In other cases new terminology will be introduced to describe constructs you are already familiar with.
 Most likely the words will not mean the same thing as you are used to.
-This was not to cause confusion, I merely chose what I thought to be the best terminology to describe a given construct without regard to its past or current usage.
+The intention was not to confuse, I merely chose what I thought to be the best terminology to describe a given construct without regard to its past or current usage.

 For example, Discourse does have **Objects**, but there are no classes, no prototypes, and no inheritance.
 Objects have internal 'private' variables to manage state, they are called **Attributes**, not members.
 Computation is preformed by an object's **Behaviors** (not methods) and an object can have both **Internal** (private) and **External** (public) behaviors.

 ### Syntax
 The syntax is greatly inspired by Smalltalk.
 An example of the ```True``` object is listed below.
-The ```+``` indicates that an External Behavior (i.e. public method) is being defined.
+The ```+``` indicates the defining of an External Behavior.

     + True ifFalse: fBlock => Nil.